Optimization

 AI answer engines are adding a new, high-value layer to how potential clients find and evaluate law firms.
 The firms that optimize for both traditional search and AI-powered answers now are building a compounding advantage that gets harder to challenge over time.

 Custom Legal Marketing has been developing the tools, running the research, and refining the strategies for this exact moment, long before answer engine optimization became a conference buzzword.
-Our Sequoia platform, Prompt Ranking AI Monitor, and ongoing research program give our clients an AEO strategy built on data and original insights, not recycled best practices from a blog post.
+Our Sequoia platform, Prompt Ranking AI Monitor, AI Citability Score framework, and ongoing research program give our clients an AEO strategy built on data and original insights, not recycled best practices from a blog post.

 If your firm needs to build an AEO strategy from scratch or sharpen an existing digital presence for AI visibility, CLM has the tools, the research, and the track record to get you there.
 Schedule a free consultation to find out where your firm stands and what it would take to become the answer AI chooses.